splunk/observability-workshop/docs/modules/module1/dashboards.md

 ---
-### 2. How to create Charts and Dashboards
+### 4. Creating a new chart
 Let's now create a new chart and save it in a new dashboard!

-Click on the plus icon and from the drop down, click on Chart
+Click on the plus icon and from the drop down, click on **Chart**

 ![](../images/M1-l1-8.png)